Asabeneh/30-Days-Of-JavaScript/08_Day/08_day_objects.md

 ```

-In ES6 and above there is *let* and *const*, so you will suffer from the sneakiness of *var*.
-When we use *let* our variable is block scope and it will not infect other parts of our code.
+In ES6 and above there is *let* and *const*, so you will not suffer from the sneakiness of *var*.
+When we use *let* our variable is block scoped and it will not infect other parts of our code.

 ```js
 //scope.js